sjdemonico/ProjectProposal/README.md

 1. Uses a list to store an arbitrary number of elements
 2. Accepts user input
-3. Has at least one method that:
+3. Has at least one function that:
     * Requires at least 1 parameter
     * Validates the input
     * Throws an exception if the input is not valid
     * Contains a loop that iterates (no `while(false)` loops)
     * Is a significant part of your overall program
 4. Iterates over the list from #1.
-This can be done in your method for #3.
+This can be done in your function for #3.
     * Alternatively, you can randomly select items from the list

 ### Advanced Requirements